• Skip to main content

 • You can add 1 tablespoon butter after the water is absorbed and let it melt when rice is still hot.

 • You have to leave the rice to rest for 15 minutes.
-During this time more water is fully absorbed and the rice also develops its fluffy texture (especially when using the paper towel trick we just mentioned).
+During this time more water is fully absorbed and the rice also develops its fluffy texture.

 Variations